peterbrittain/asciimatics/doc/source/intro.rst

 Introduction
 ============

-Asciimatics is a package to help people create simple ASCII animations using curses.
+Asciimatics is a package to help people create simple ASCII animations on any platform.
 It is licensed under the Apache Software Foundation License 2.0.

 It originated from some work that I did on PiConga to create a retro text credits roll for the project.
 This worked so well, I re-used it for another